PGBWB-team/bird-workbench/README.md

 services to host the BirdOMatic website.
 These are intended to serve as examples for folks who might be interested in doing something similar.

-To learn about the exploring the app, configuring the back end, installation and configuration tips, network configuration and more, visit the <a href="https://docs.birdomatic.com" target="_blank" rel="noopener">documentation site</a>.
+To learn about the app, configuring the back end, installation and configuration tips, network configuration and more, visit the <a href="https://docs.birdomatic.com" target="_blank" rel="noopener">documentation site</a>.

 <br>
 <br>